They Shall Call His Name Immanuel (Matthew 1:23)

 (Isaiah 7:7, 9)

 What I wouldn’t give for someone like Isaiah!
-Imagine that you were facing the major crisis in your life: you lose your job, you get a really bad medical diagnosis, or you have a major financial crisis, and a prophet came and told you: Don’t be afraid.
+Imagine that you were facing the major crisis in your life: you lose your job, you get a terrible medical diagnosis, or you have a major financial crisis, and a prophet came and told you: Don’t be afraid.
 God has this.
 All you need to do is to trust him.

 Sounds great, doesn’t it?
 But I know what my first question would be.
 How do I know if I can trust Isaiah?
 What if he’s just making it up?
 And so the LORD says, “Ask a sign of the LORD your God; let it be deep as Sheol or high as heaven” (Isaiah 7:11).
 “God hands him a blank check, but Ahaz refuses to cash it.
 Why?
 He doesn’t want to trust God” (Ray Ortlund, Jr.).
 So God tells Ahaz what sign he will send.
 “Not bolts of lightning falling from Heaven on the enemy armies.
 That would have come in handy!
 But God’s token of his saving presence is improbable” (Ortlund).
 “Therefore the Lord himself will give you a sign.
 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel” (Isaiah 7:14).